mahdieslaminet/EC-GWO/README.md

 For a better understanding of this article and explanations of the MATLAB codes of this project and the results obtained in it, you can view the following link :https://drive.google.com/drive/folders/166BGVTLfkcFsFl6XwHkBEMQSZ-PGNR9q

 We are going to evaluate using other metrics such as relative speed .and being close to the shortest path , utilizing other evolutionary algorithms, considering access control , intrusion detection ,and prioritization  as our future work.
+If you have any questions or encounter issues with the implementation of the code, feel free to send an email to the following address:
+Melodyjamalzadeh@gmail.com